 place during the last 3 years of the 1980s.
 Perhaps the series of eruptive episodes that began in 1980 has ended.

 However, in late 1989 periods of increased, though still weak, seismicity occurred, and in early December 1989 and

 early January 1990, at least three very small explosions deposited thin layers of ash in the crater.
 Perhaps these events

-It turned out the dome growth remained stagnant until October 2006 when a new eruptive phase began and a second
+has.
+It turned out the dome growth remained stagnant until October 2006 when a new eruptive phase began and a

 Scientists making measurements inside Mount St. Helens' crater to monitor the growth of the "composite dome" (Photograph by Lyn

 The dome at Mount St. Helens is termed a composite dome by scientists, because it represents the net result of many